JatinGulati777/JatinGulati777/README.md

 - 🔭 I’m currently working on Full stack web development
 - 🌱 I’m currently learning data structure and algorithms
-- 👯 I’m looking to collaborate on developing android applications
+- 👯 I’m looking to collaborate on developing full stack web applications
-- 🤔 I’m looking for help with android backend
 - 💬 Ask me about java and data structures
 - 📫 How to reach me: LinkedIn:- https://www.linkedin.com/in/jatin-kumar-gulati-85828a1aa/